irwintech/IrwinTech-Tic-Tac-Toe/README.md

 # IrwinTech-Tic-Tac-Toe
 Game im working on for fun...
-Tic tac toe will include my face over a lot of it, cool features, powerups, and more i will update this when i make new stuff..
+Tic Tac Toe will include my face over a lot of it, cool features, powerups, and more i will update this when i make new stuff..